-- Sequana Medical depends on third party suppliers for services, components and pharmaceutical ingredients used in the production and operation of the alfapump®, alfapump DSR® and DSR® Infusate and some of those services, components and pharmaceutical ingredients are supplied from a single source.
-Disruption of the supply chain, unavailability of third party services required for the production of the alfapump®, alfapump DSR® and DSR® Infusate, component modifications or failure to achieve economies of scale could have a material adverse effect on Sequana Medical. - Sequana Medical relies on third parties to conduct its clinical studies, perform data collection and analysis, and provide regulatory advice and other services that are crucial to its business. - For the marketing of the alfapump®, Sequana Medical will be largely dependent on Vingmed in Denmark and Gamida in Israel.
+- Sequana Medical depends on third party suppliers for services, components and pharmaceutical ingredients used in the production and operation of the alfapump® and DSR® product and some of those services, components and pharmaceutical ingredients are supplied from a single source.
+Disruption of the supply chain, unavailability of third party services required for the production of the alfapump® and DSR® product, component modifications or failure to achieve economies of scale could have a material adverse effect on Sequana Medical. - Sequana Medical relies on third parties to conduct its clinical studies, perform data collection and analysis, and provide regulatory advice and other services that are crucial to its business. - For the marketing of the alfapump®, Sequana Medical will be largely dependent on Vingmed in Denmark.